paritytech/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

 -   Every consensus session provides randomness and a fixed validator set, which is used to build a redundant grid topology.
+    -    It's redundant in the sense that there are 2 paths from every node to every other node.
 -   This grid topology is used to create "sending" and "receiving" paths from each validator group to every validator.
 -   When a node observes a candidate as backed, it sends a